Note: this was written before 2020 with a buffet theme. Updated 11/2020 to better reflect current times.

-‘Twas the buffet spread for Christmas, and all through the house,
+‘Twas the festive meal for Christmas, and all through the house,

-Every fork and spoon were lifting, from every single and spouse.
+Every fork and spoon were lifting, from every child and spouse.

 The utensils were placed by the dishes with care,